-Notably, Montgomery and Prince George's Counties have a higher minimum wage rate than the state.
-Montgomery County is currently at \$13.00 per hour for employers with more than 50 employees and \$12.50 for the remaining smaller employers, with scheduled annual increases.
-Prince George's County is currently at \$11.50 per hour, with no further increases currently scheduled.
+Notably, Montgomery County has a higher minimum wage rate than the state.
+Effective July 1, 2021, the rate is \$15.00 per hour for employers with more than 50 employees, \$14.00 for those with 11-50 employees, and \$13.50 for the remaining smallest employers, with scheduled annual increases.

 There is a state prevailing wage law applicable to contractors on public work contracts, under which employees performing work on such contracts must be paid a prevailing wage rate established by the Commissioner of Labor and Industry.
 (Md.
 Code Ann.
 State Fin. & Procurement § 17-208).
+There is also a state living wage law applicable to contractors on certain state service contracts, under which the Commissioner sets an enhanced wage rate for workers on those contracts (Md.
+Code Ann.
+State Fin. & Procurement § 18-103).

-23 What are the rules applicable to final pay and deductions from wages?
+What are the rules applicable to final pay and deductions from wages?